ibbis-screening/common-mechanism/README.md

 5. [Author Information](#author-information)

 # Installation
 In addition to the CommonMechanism source code, users may need to install a number of software packages that will be called by the CommonMechanism.
-This section details the various dependencies
+This section details the various dependencies.
+Alternatively, contact Nicole (N.Wheeler@bham.ac.uk) if you would like to receive an Apptainer with all the required dependencies set up.

 ## HMMER Search
 The CommonMechanism pipeline requires: